-Easy leftover turkey pot pie recipe with Brussels sprouts , the most delicious way of using up leftovers from Thanksgiving, Christmas or a rather big Sunday lunch.
+Easy leftover turkey pot pie made with puff pastry , the most delicious way of using up leftovers from Thanksgiving, Christmas or a rather big Sunday lunch.

 Spectacular roast, scrummy sides, most indulgent desserts, a pretty large amount of booze, then feast over, and, apart from the massive pile of dirty dishes, also leftovers.